 Steeped in religion, devotion and architecture, Chittoor is a place that everyone should visit at least once in their lifetime.
 Also blessed with scenic beauty, cascading waterfalls and a beautiful hill station, Chittoor is not a disappointment to the traveller who seeks redemption from the busy metro life.
 Also known as the Mango City, Chittoor offers myriad varities of heavenly mangoes to please its visitors.

 Mamallapuram Lighthouse in Mahabalipuram has been open for public view since 2011.
 The circular masonry tower of the Lighthouse is made of natural stones and is fully functional since 1904.
 Climbing on the stones and atop the Lighthouse (yes, you are allowed to climb) can be a real treat.
 From the top, the view is capable of captivating its audience.

 Do you have other recommendation for trekking in Chennai?
-Let us know in the comments below!
+Also, do not forget to share your opinion and experiences about these top treks in Chennai in the comments below!